How to set up a company in Croatia? A quick guide.

 A quick overview: language, legislation and currency

-In Croatia, most people speak English and often other languages, depending on the region (notably German and Italian).
-Croatia has around 3.9 million citizens, and there are roughly as many Croatian speakers abroad.
-Real estate and services are affordable compared to most countries of the EU.
-Its business legislation is similar to most European countries.
-The official currency in Croatia since 1st Jan 2023 is the euro (€).
+In Croatia, most people speak good English and often other foreign languages, depending on the region (mostly German in the north and Italian along the coast).
+Croatia has around 3.8 million citizens, and there are roughly as many Croatian speakers abroad.
+Real estate and services are still affordable compared to most countries of the EU.
+Its business legislation is very similar to most European countries.
+The official currency in Croatia since 1st Jan 2023 is the euro (€), which makes transactions much easier.

 What do I need to know about taxes, costs and regulation?